Governor's Veto and Amendment Authority

 A governor still has one path for preventing the General Assembly from overriding his or her veto.
 After the veto session adjourns, the governor can veto an amended bill.
 Typically that occurs when the amendments were altered, but a veto is possible even if the governor's proposed amendments had been accepted without change.
 Unless the General Assembly meets in a special session later that year, there is no opportunity to override a veto which occurs after the veto session until the next regular session.
 At that point, almost a year later, legislators can pass new law to "correct" the veto, but an election before the next regular session might have altered the membership of the General Assembly.

-The governor's line item veto authority for appropriations bills can modify a budget without vetoing the entire bill, which would be a drastic action that could leave the state unable to legally incur any expenses and dramatically interrupt operations.
-Vetoing a line item also enables a governor to eliminate funding that would implement a policy initiative which the governor opposed, but could not block by vetoing a different bill.
+The governor's "line item veto" authority for appropriations bills can modify a budget without vetoing the entire bill.
+A veto of the entire budget would be a drastic action.
+It could leave the state unable to legally incur any expenses, dramatically interrupting operations.

 The governor does not have the authority to increase or reduce the appropriated amount, or to retain the funding but redirect its use.